-Though he knows his district leans Democratic and says that anti-Trump energy has launched the most civic engagement he’s seen since the Vietnam War, Chuck Lavine says he doesn’t take anything for granted.
+Though he knows his district leans Democratic and says that anti-Trump energy has launched the most civic engagement he’s seen since the Vietnam War, Charles Lavine says he doesn’t take anything for granted.

 District 13 is shaped like a hollowed-out circle that borders the coast and surrounds much of North Hempstead and Oyster Bay (“I’m like a poster child for gerrymandering,” Lavine joked).
 It includes parts of Roslyn.